MASAR Conference 2021

 "Fight, Flight, or Search": How Equines' Natural Instincts Make them an Ideal Air Scent Detection Resource

 Lt.
-Robert Norman (UMPD), Ashley Norman & Sharon Kenney (Maine Mounted SAR)
+Robert Norman (UMPD), Ashley Norman & Sharon Kenney (Highlands SAR)

 Designed for non-riders.
 Through discussion and video demonstrations, learn how Equine Air Scent Detection works, how it's similar to / different from K-9 Air Scent Detection, and how it can be used in conjunction with other search resources such as search dogs, grid search teams, air assets, etc.